Sadika Parvin Popy

-Debuting with blockbuster which went on to become one of highest grossing movies of 1990's Coolie, she continued her successful and illustrative career and established herself as among most popular and successful actress in Dhallywood with movies such as Amar Ghor Amar Behesht, Borsha Badol, Milon Malar Prem, Bidroho Charidike, Ke Amar Baba, Dujon Dujonar, Praner Priyotoma, Ei Mon Tomake Dilam, Paharadar, Lal Badshah, Bhalobashar Ghor, Onek Diner Asha, Maa Jokhon Bicharok, Jibon Chabi, Jibon Manei Juddho, Lal Badshah ,Moner Milon, Manush Manusher Jonne, Khaisi Tore, Ziddi, Obuj Moner Bhalobasha.
+Popy debuted with blockbuster, which went on to become one of highest grossing movies of 1990's, i.e. Coolie.
+She continued her iconic career and established herself as among most popular and successful actress in Dhallywood with movies such as Amar Ghor Amar Behesht, Borsha Badol, Milon Malar Prem, Bidroho Charidike, Ke Amar Baba, Dujon Dujonar, and Praner Priyotoma.